bd-R/bdDwC-guide/docs/index.md

 #### Why it's important to "Darwinize" a dataset {-}

-Running the Darwinizer enables you to standardize many field names in your dataset -- and that allows the `bdverse` to handle data from various biodiversity portals, and lets you enjoy all of `bdvers` features, regardless of publishers variation in field names.
+Running the Darwinizer enables you to standardize many field names in your dataset -- and that allows the `bdverse` to handle data from various biodiversity portals seamlessly, and lets you enjoy all of `bdvers` features, regardless of publishers variation in field names.

 #### Fundings {-}